Sweet Sixteen (2002 film): Reception

-The premiere of Sweet Sixteen was at the UGC in central Glasgow on 1 October 2002.
-Sweet Sixteen received very positive reviews, currently holding a 97% "fresh" rating on Rotten Tomatoes from 88 critics; the consensus states: "A bleak, but heartbreaking coming-of-age tale that resonates with truth."
+Sweet Sixteen premiered at the UGC in central Glasgow on 1 October 2002.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 88 reviews, with an average rating of 7.9/10.
+The website's critics consensus reads, "A bleak, but heartbreaking coming-of-age tale that resonates with truth."
 Sweet Sixteen was nominated for the Palme d'Or and won the Best Screenplay Award at the 2002 Cannes Film Festival.
-Sweet Sixteen inspired Italian singer-songwriter Lucio Dalla for the 2007 song Liam.
+Sweet Sixteen inspired Italian singer-songwriter Lucio Dalla for the 2007 song "Liam".

 Criticism of BBFC classification

-Use of the words fuck (313 times) and cunt (about 20 times) led the British Board of Film Classification to forbid the film to viewers under the age of 18.
+Use of the words fuck (313 times) and cunt (about 20 times) led the British Board of Film Classification (BBFC) to forbid the film to viewers under the age of 18.
 Spain followed this decision, but other countries, like France and Germany (not under 12) had a different rating system.
-Loach and Paul Laverty protested against the British procedure in The Guardian newspaper.
+Loach and Paul Laverty protested against the British procedure in The Guardian.

-Laverty asserted that this was "censorship" and "class prejudice" because he got a lot of information to write his scenario from people around Scotland, many of whom were not 18, and were therefore denied the opportunity to see the film.
-The BBFC acknowledged that there is some variation across Britain in how offensive some words are perceived, but stood by the 18 certificate and argued that most of the publicity around the film was "mostly generated by the disgruntled film-maker".
+Laverty asserted that this was "censorship" and "class prejudice" because he obtained plenty of information to write his screenplay from people around Scotland, many of whom were not 18, and were therefore denied the opportunity to see the film.
+The BBFC acknowledged that there is some variation across the United Kingdom in how offensive some words are perceived, but stood by the 18 certificate and argued that most of the publicity around the film was "mostly generated by the disgruntled film-maker".

 Screenings in Inverclyde, Martin Compston's birthplace, where the film was shot, were shown under a 15 certificate.